UnifiedPush/documentation/content/developers/android.md

     }

     @Override
-    public void onRegistrationRefused(@Nullable Context context, @NotNull String instance) {
-        // called when the registration is refused, eg. an application with the same Id and another token is registered }

-    @Override
     public void onUnregistered(@Nullable Context context, @NotNull String instance) {
         // called when this application is unregistered from receiving push messages }

     @Override
-    public void onMessage(@Nullable Context context, @NotNull String message, @NotNull String instance) {
+    public void onMessage(@Nullable Context context, @NotNull byte[] message, @NotNull String instance) {
         // Called when a new message is received.
-The String contains the full POST body of the push message }
+The message contains the full POST body of the push message }
-}

-class CustomReceiver extends MessagingReceiver {
-    public CustomReceiver() {
-        super(new handler());
-    }
 }

 ```
 {{< /tab >}}
 {{< /tabs >}}